 A fundraiser at the Albright-Knox Art Gallery brought together developers, architects, contractors and other business owners in order to draw attention to the need for skills training in carpentry and construction.

 Graduate students of architecture at University at Buffalo presented their semester-long project, an installation comprised of 14 distinct new "aedicules" within the ASSEMBLY HOUSE 150 building.
-Under the direction of Dennis Maher, the students designed and constructed a temporary chapel that reproduced and reorganized fragments of the surrounding building.
+Under the direction of Dennis Maher, the students designed and constructed a temporary chapel that reproduced parts of the surrounding building.
 Guest critics for the final review included Michael Oatman from Rensselaer Polytechnic Institute and Mark Morris and Daniel Salomon form Cornell University.
 Read more in the Projects section of this website.

 The Albright-Knox Art Gallery has acquired the first edition of Dennis Maher's "House Anamnesis", a suite of seven digital collages printed on canvas.
 Works in this suite propose the walls, floors, and ceilings of Maher's ever-evolving FARGO HOUSE as agents of hallucinatory self-reflection.
 The prints are generated through the repetitive layering and excavation of the house's digital archive, including photographs and drawings that record the house's various states of transformation.